This post contains affiliate links

 So please feel free to use either Dandee's tutorial or the Family Fun one, and I'll fill you in on the differences I did.

 Supplies for my Girly Hobby Horse:

-Yarn needle (found mine at Walmart near yarn -- go figure)
+-Yarn needle - found mine at Walmart near yarn -- who knew? ;)

-Beaded necklace (Dollar Tree sells a pack of 10 for $1)
+-Beaded necklace (Dollar Tree has a pack of 10 for $1)